PierreAdams/Evil-M5Project/README.md

 </div>

+## NEW Feature! from v1.3.9: Telnet High-Interaction Honeypot!!!
+### Introducing an advanced high-interaction Telnet honeypot to analyze attacker behaviors.

+### 1. Credential Logging
+- Captures login attempts, including entered usernames and passwords.
+- Logs all user commands for forensic analysis.

+### 2. Realistic Telnet Environment
+- Simulates a real Linux terminal experience for attackers.
+- Supports common commands such as `ls`, `pwd`, `whoami`, `cat`, `ps aux`, and `ifconfig`.

+### 3. Session Monitoring & Analysis
+- Tracks attacker activity in real-time.
+- Saves logs locally for further review.
+- Displays interactions on the **M5Cardputer** screen.

 ## NEW Feature! from v1.3.8: Web Siphoning Cookie!!!
 ### Introducing the ability to scan, check status, and print on vulnerable printers.